mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 Payloads also can be ran through a packer to obfuscate them further from detection on a host machine.
 To do this you would put the packer module name in front of the filename followed by a colon ':'.
 This non-filename character will be passed in the agent's call to the download endpoint, and the file will be packed before sending it back to the agent.
 UPX is currently the only supported packer, but adding addition packers is a simple task.

-> an example for setting up for a packer to be used would be editing the filename in the payload section of an ability file: - upx:Akagi64.exe
+> An example for setting up for a packer to be used would be editing the filename in the payload section of an ability file: - upx:Akagi64.exe

 **Uploads**: A list of files which the agent will upload to the C2 server after running the ability command.
 The filepaths can be specified as local file paths or absolute paths.
 The ability assumes that these files will exist during the time of upload.